AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

              get_isoforms=True)
 ```

-gather all the information about a specific entry described by the uniprot id
+gather all the information about a specific entry described by the UniProt ID

 **Arguments**:

-- `uniprot_id`: uniprot accession
+- `uniprot_id`: UniProt accession
 - `consolidate_refs`: whether to consolidate all the references from the different sections into a single list
 - `get_variations`: whether to call the variations api
 - `get_interactions`: whether to call the interactions api